sedostheatre/sedos.co.uk/input/events/acting-group.md

   - time: 2023-12-06 19:00
 image: /assets/play-reading-landscape.jpg
 ---
 **The London Acting Group run by Sedos takes place on the first Wednesday of every month.**

+**Please note there is no Acting group session in June and in July, it will take place on Tuesday 4.**

 *Sessions take place at Theatre Deli Leadenhall Studios, 107 Leadenhall Street, London EC3A 4AF from 7-9pm.*